Last Updated on January 19, 2022 by Admin

 Based on breakthrough techniques developed by Rockport Institute, an innovative and award-winning career-counseling network that has changed the lives of hundreds of thousands of people, The Pathfinder offers invaluable advice and more than 100 self-tests and diagnostic tools that will help you choose an entirely new career—or view a current job from a new, more positive perspective.
 You’ll learn:

 One of the Books for Beginners job seekers.
 Whether you’re a seasoned professional in search of a career change or a beginner just entering the working world, you want to make the right choices from the beginning.
-No matter where you are in your journey, if you want work to be more of a dance than a drag, The Pathfinder will expertly coach you through the process of designing a career you will love.
+No matter where you are in your journey, if you wish to work to be more of a dance than a drag, The Pathfinder will expertly coach you through the process of designing a career you will love.

 Author: Bill Burnett & Dave Evans